 Inspire believes that the most important support an individual with a disability receives comes from his or her family and support system.
 Inspire offers a variety of programs and services onsite, within the community, and in individuals’ private homes.
 Some services are provided during the weekend with the goal of enriching the lives of people with disability and their families.
 For more information on any of Inspire’s Disability & Family Support Services please call (845) 294-7300, ext.
 230.

 Opportunities is a program designed for tweens and teens with developmental disabilities between the ages of 12 and 16 years old on the autism spectrum or with similar behaviors.
-Participants in this program will benefit from two social skills training as well a community activity each month.
+Participants in this program will benefit from two social skills trainings as well a community activity each month.
 Members should have some functional communication and a desire to socialize with peers.
-Inquires may be directed to (845) 294-7300 ext.
+Inquires may be directed to (845) 294-7300, ext.
 239.

 Introductions, Inspire’s young adult social group, is open to people with developmental disabilities between the ages of 16 and 26.
 The members of Introductions take an active part in determining their bi-monthly community activities.
 Some favorite activities include movies, ball games, and eating at local restaurants.
 For more information, call (845) 294-7300, ext.
 239.

-Inspire is a provider of Medicaid Service Coordination for individuals with a developmental disability who have Medicaid and/or the Medicaid Waiver.
+Inspire is a provider of Medicaid Service Coordination for individuals with a developmental disability who have Medicaid and/or HCBS Waiver.
 Inspire can also provide service coordination for individuals who do not have Medicaid to assist in accessing resources that are provided through the disabilities system developed by the New York State Office for People with Developmental Disabilities (OPWDD), and managed through our local Developmental Disabilities Service Office (DDSO).
 These resources are designed to help families and individuals achieve lives that are full, rewarding, and self-determined.
 The service coordinator shares knowledge and information about services, assists in accessing resources, encourages “natural supports” (family and community supports and resources), and fosters community inclusion.
 To inquire about service coordination call (845) 294-7300 ext.
 230.

 Types of Service Coordination:

-A family or individual working with a service coordinator may be able to access the following Medicaid Waiver Services provided by Inspire.
+A family or individual working with a service coordinator may be able to access the following HCBS Waiver Services provided by Inspire.
 These services are assigned on a priority basis and are accessed through the Orange County Service Needs Access Panel (SNAP).

 For individuals with disabilities living alone, at home, or in small group settings, community habilitation provides the opportunity to acquire or improve skills needed to work toward achieving a person’s life goals.
 Some skills a community habilitation worker teaches may include: using public transportation, using money, personal hygiene, personal safety, and problem solving skills in emergency situations.